leanprover-community/lean/README.md

 Installation
 ------------

-Stable and nightly binary releases of Lean are available on the [release page](https://github.com/leanprover-community/lean/releases).
+Stable binary releases of Lean are available on the [release page](https://github.com/leanprover-community/lean/releases).
+Nightly binary releases are available on the [nightly release page](https://github.com/leanprover-community/lean-nightly/releases).
 For building Lean from source, see the [build instructions](doc/make/index.md).

 Miscellaneous
 -------------